christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

         - Tiberius Julius Cotys I. Italian Avatar: Emperor Claudius = Rhoemetalces II of Bosporus (Reigns are nearly perfectly co-terminus.
 Polemon Pythodoros (Julius Caesar/Asander) and Pythodorida of Pontus (Cleopatra/Dynamis) had a daughter Antonia Tryphaena.
 Her son was Rhoemetalces II whose reign coincided with emperor Claudius)

 - Child of Antony/Herod & Dynamis/Cleopatra:
   - Alexander (son of King Herod).
 Aliases: Alexander Helios, Juba II of Mauretania.
+Juba II is titled "Ptolemy" upon accession in Mauretania.
 Also, Apollonius of Tyana?
     - Spouse: Cleopatra Selene II (twin sister)
     - Children:
       - Alexander (grandson of King Herod).
 Aliases: (King/Tetrarch) Ptolemy (Alexander) bar Menneus, Ptolemy of Mauretania (aka  Panthera, the name for jesus's father in the Talmud; Panthera is a corruption of Cantheras, or Cleopatros.
-Also, Panthera = Ptolemy in Hebrew), Tiberius Julius Alexander Major, Alexander the Alabarch
+Also, Panthera = Ptolemy in Hebrew), Tiberius Julius Alexander Major, Alexander the Alabarch.
+Also, Gondophares, Indo-Parthian King?
         - Spouse: Cleopatra (Thea Philopator) of Mauretania.
 Aliases: Cleopatra IX, Helene, Drusilla of Mauretania, Julia Ourania of Parthia, Philo of Alexandria.
 She was also Claudius and Nero's secretary "Pallas", and "Antonia Caenis" who was Vespasian's first cousin and mistress (the full name of Pallas was Marcus Antonius Pallas, with the Antonius part being an obvious sign of descent from Mark Antony and that Pallas wasn’t a random slave.
 Caenis was the Greek goddess who was transformed into a man, and she role-played as two men: Marcus Antonius Pallas and Philo).
         - Children:
           - Tiberius Julius Alexander: Emperor Nerva, Arrius Piso, Josephus